Early Intervention Services

 • Any additional services necessary to help clients engage in their medical care

-All referrals must have documentation of the follow-up to the referral in the client’s primary record.
-Follow-up documentation should include the result of the referral and any additional assistance the EIS staff offered to the client.
+Staff must document referrals and follow-up in the client’s primary record.
+Follow-up documentation must include the result of the referral and additional assistance the EIS staff offered to the client.

-1. Percentage of clients with positive tests with documentation that referrals were initiated in a timely manner upon identification of client needs.
+1. Percentage of clients with positive tests with documentation that staff initiated referrals in a timely manner upon identification of client needs.

-3. Percentage of clients with positive tests that have documentation of follow-up to referrals, including whether the appointment was attended.
+2. Proportion of clients with positive tests that have documentation of follow-up to referrals, including whether the client attended the appointment.

-A client is considered “out of care” if three attempts to contact the client (via phone, e-mail and/or written correspondence) are unsuccessful and the client has been given 30 days from initial contact to respond.
-Staff should utilize multiple methods of contact (phone, text, e-mail, certified letter), as permitted by client authorization when trying to re-engage a client.
-Case closure proceedings can be initiated by the agency 30 days following the third attempt at contact.
-EIS staff should work with their local Disease Intervention Specialists (DIS) to assist clients who have not been informed of their HIV status and/or successfully linked to care.
+Agencies may consider a client “out of care” if three attempts to contact the client (via phone, e-mail, or written correspondence) over at least three days are unsuccessful and the client has had 30 days from the initial unsuccessful contact to respond.
+Staff should utilize multiple contact methods (phone, text, e-mail, certified letter), as the client’s authorization permits, when trying to re-engage a client.
+EIS staff should work with their local Disease Intervention Specialists (DIS) to assist clients who have not been informed of their HIV status or successfully linked to care.

 Common reasons for case closure include:

-• Client is referred and successfully linked to MCM and/or OAHS services
+• Staff referred and successfully linked the client to MCM or OAHS services.

-• Client relocates outside of the service area
+• The client relocates outside of the service area.

-• Client declines services or chooses to terminate services
+• The client declines services or chooses to terminate services.

-• Client is lost to care or does not engage in services
+• The client is lost to care or does not engage in services.

-• Client is incarcerated for more than 6 months in a correctional facility
+• The client is incarcerated for more than six months in a correctional facility.

-1. Percentage of closed cases of clients with positive tests that include documentation stating the reason for the closure and a closure summary (brief narrative in progress notes and formal case closure/graduation summary).
+1. Percentage of closed cases of clients with positive tests that include documentation stating the reason for the closure and a closure summary.

-2. Percentage of closed cases of clients with positive tests with supervisor signature/approval on closure summary (electronic review is acceptable).
+2. Percentage of closed cases of clients with positive tests with the supervisor's signature and approval on closure summary (electronic review is acceptable).

 References

 Ryan White HIV/AIDS Program.
 Policy Notice 16-02: Eligible Individuals & Allowable Uses of Funds.
-Health Resources and Services Administration, October 2018.
+Health Resources & Services Administration, October 22, 2018.